 4.5 The Fairbairn-Sykes Fighting Knife and Other Commando Knives: Ron Flook.
-A more recent book by Mr. Flook with an incredibly long and silly title.
+A more recent book by Mr. Flook is excellent, other than the incredibly long and silly title.
 The book is over 260 pages long, again, printed on good quality paper.
 It is in paperback and very well illustrated and has some exciting new documentation on the development of the F-S, and in particular, it finally acknowledges the legitimacy of the First Pattern Knives with three inch long guards.
 The section on etched or named knives is extensive and has some previously unseen and lovely knives.
 I recommend the book although I totally disagree with Mr. Flook over some of the knives he has called fakes.
 He and I have long agreed to disagree on that topic!
 This book is easy to find on Ebay and well worth the money.